coderefinery/manuals/presenting.md

 # Lesson presentation hints.

-This is a checklist/hints on what to do when standing up and giving a presentation... more local than the [workshop administration page](workshop-administration.md).
+This is a checklist/hints on what to do when standing up and giving a presentation.

 ## Before each lesson

 ### Non-technical

-- Remember: sticky notes, water, extra whiteboard markers,
+- Remember: sticky notes, water, extra whiteboard markers.

 - Make your text large enough to be seen in the back, then bigger.
   Make your voice loud enough to be heard in the back, then louder.

-- As people are coming in, encourage them to sit next to someone with a similar operating system - then, when helping each other, the un-important differences are minimized.
+- As people are coming in, encourage them to sit next to someone with a similar operating system - then, when helping each other, the unimportant differences are minimized.

 - By the same token, don't allow people to sit alone: ask everyone to set next to at least one other person.
 That way, people can help